4th of July Potluck Party & Hike – San Vicente Mountain Park – Nike Missile Base Loop

 This is an easy-to-moderate 5-mile loop with 600 feet of net elevation gain (about 750 total) makes for an excellent hike along and around Mandeville Canyon and its ridges.

 Please no white flashlights, headlamps, etc. If you want to bring some light (not required/optional) use a green or red light.
-Here are a couple of cheap headlamps.
+Here are some cheap and fun solutions.
 Buy one today — green is the best

 See http://www.lamountains.com/parks.asp?parkid=54 for park info